Helen Miles creates site specific mosaics from the design to the installation stage using natural stone, unglazed ceramic and vitreous glass tiles.

-The mosaic making method is adapted to suit the site and purpose of each piece and can be made either directly onto movable marine ply panels, or onto mesh which is then cut into segments for easy transport before being embedded onto a plastered surface.
+The mosaic making method is adapted to suit the site and purpose of each piece and can be made either directly onto movable marine ply panels, onto mesh or in reverse on paper which is then cut into segments for easy transport before being embedded onto a plastered surface or into a cement mortar base.
 Alternatively the mosaic can be cast in concrete to create paving slabs.

 When we received the invitation to our cousin’s wedding on the island of Chios, we wanted to give the young couple a gift that was not only meaningful but unique.
 They had designed a beautiful logo representing the traditional orange tree which floods the Chios with its distinct aroma in the spring and was such an important source of wealth for the island.
 I was referred to Helen and her marvellous work from friends who had commissioned pieces and so began the making of our gift which was a mosaic of the orange tree logo.
 Our cousins were delighted with their mosaic which has taken pride of place in their new home and gives them a constant reminder of their wonderful day.
 Penelope Pangalos

 The commissioning process starts with a free consultation by email or phone (or in person if you are local) to discuss possible designs.
 If you decide to proceed, then we charge a design fee for up to three designs based on your requirements.
 This fee is part of the overall cost if the commission goes ahead, otherwise it is nonrefundable.
 The cost of a mosaic depends on the materials, scale and intricacy of the design.